ICL Group (NYSE:ICL) PT Lowered to $7.00

-ICL Group (NYSE:ICL – Get Rating) had its price target reduced by Morgan Stanley from $7.50 to $7.00 in a research note issued to investors on Tuesday, The Fly reports.
+ICL Group (NYSE:ICL – Get Rating) had its price objective trimmed by Barclays from $8.00 to $7.00 in a research note issued to investors on Thursday morning, The Fly reports.

 ICL Group Increases Dividend

-A number of institutional investors have recently modified their holdings of the company.
-Barclays PLC lifted its position in shares of ICL Group by 325,000.0% during the 3rd quarter.
-Barclays PLC now owns 3,251 shares of the basic materials company’s stock worth $27,000 after buying an additional 3,250 shares during the last quarter.
-Advisor Group Holdings Inc. grew its position in shares of ICL Group by 1,091.3% during the 1st quarter.
-Advisor Group Holdings Inc. now owns 3,002 shares of the basic materials company’s stock worth $36,000 after buying an additional 2,750 shares during the period.
-Lazard Asset Management LLC bought a new stake in ICL Group in the fourth quarter valued at $58,000.
-Quantbot Technologies LP acquired a new position in ICL Group during the 1st quarter worth approximately $66,000.
-Finally, Balentine LLC bought a new position in shares of ICL Group in the 1st quarter worth $68,000.
+Hedge funds and other institutional investors have recently modified their holdings of the stock.
+Barclays PLC raised its position in shares of ICL Group by 325,000.0% during the 3rd quarter.
+Barclays PLC now owns 3,251 shares of the basic materials company’s stock worth $27,000 after buying an additional 3,250 shares in the last quarter.
+Advisor Group Holdings Inc. raised its holdings in ICL Group by 1,091.3% during the first quarter.
+Advisor Group Holdings Inc. now owns 3,002 shares of the basic materials company’s stock worth $36,000 after purchasing an additional 2,750 shares in the last quarter.
+Lazard Asset Management LLC bought a new position in ICL Group during the 4th quarter valued at $58,000.
+Quantbot Technologies LP acquired a new position in shares of ICL Group during the 1st quarter valued at $66,000.
+Finally, Balentine LLC bought a new stake in shares of ICL Group in the 1st quarter worth $68,000.
 14.13% of the stock is currently owned by institutional investors.

 ICL Group Ltd. engages in the manufacture of mineral-based products for the agriculture, food, and engineered materials markets.
 Its products include potash and phosphate fertilizers, specialty fertilizers, functional ingredients, flame retardants and magnesia products.
 The company was founded in 1968 and is headquartered in Tel Aviv, Israel.